Password Encryption

 How to encrypt server passwords

-You will have to use the following command line:
+You have to use the following command line:

 mvn --encrypt-password <password>

-This command will produce an encrypted version of it, something like
+This command produces an encrypted version of it, something like

 {COQLCE6DU6GtcS5P=}

-Cut-n-paste it into your settings.xml file in the server section.
+Copy and paste it into the servers section of your settings.xml file.
 This will look like:

 <settings>